-Early in 2010, Newron reported the positive outcome from its Pre-IND and CTA meetings with the US FDA and the UK MHRA for NW-3509.
+In 2010, Newron reported the positive outcome from its Pre-IND and CTA meetings with the US FDA and the UK MHRA for NW-3509.
 The meetings with the regulatory authorities indicated their acceptance of the pharmacological, toxicological and pharmaceutical information collected in IND enabling studies to date, as well as the proposed clinical development plan for phases I and II.
-Newron intends to file an IND application in the second half of 2010.
+Newron has got close to finalize the IND application which is expected to be filed early in QII/2011, followed by the start of clinical development in man, conditional to sufficient funding or partnering of the compound.